crosire/reshade/include/README.md

 }
 ```

-Showing results on the screen is done through a `swapchain` object.
+Showing results on the screen is done through a `reshade::api::swapchain` object.
 This is a collection of back buffers that the application can render into, which will eventually be presented to the screen.
 There may be multiple swap chains, if for example the application is rendering to multiple windows, or to the screen and to a VR headset.
-ReShade again will call the `addon_event::init_swapchain` event after such an object was created by the application (and `addon_event::destroy_swapchain` on destruction).
-In addition it will already call the `addon_event::create_swapchain` event before that happens, so an add-on may modify how the swap chain should be created.
-For example, to force the resolution to present at to a specific value, one can do the following:
+ReShade again will call the `reshade::addon_event::init_swapchain` event after such an object was created by the application (and `reshade::addon_event::destroy_swapchain` on destruction).
+In addition ReShade will call the `reshade::addon_event::create_swapchain` event before that happens, so an add-on may modify how the swap chain should be created.
+For example, to force the resolution to a specific value, one can do the following:
 ```c++
 using namespace reshade::api;